Our attempts would begin with cutting the squash in a few places, before somehow skewering the knife into it and getting it completely stuck.

-After ten minutes trying to prize the knife out without getting hurt, you eventually manage to chop it into some version of cubes.
-But you think there must be a faster way!
+After five minutes of trying to prize the knife out without getting hurt, we eventually managed to chop the squash into sections and then into chunks.

 Prep: 10 minutes